 Internal decorations

 Repair category 1

-Notes No immediate action or repair is needed.
+Notes The property is in basic decorative order.

 Cellars

-Repair category -
+Repair category N/A

 Notes Not applicable.

 Electricity

-Repair category 1
+Repair category 2

-Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Notes Sections of the electrical system are on semi modern/older lines, including the fuseboxes.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.